NFL parlay, best longshot picks for the Week 6 schedule

 SportsLine's computer simulation model has locked in a $10 5-leg NFL Week 6 parlay that pays well over $44,000

 The Week 6 NFL schedule features a compelling slate of matchups across the league, highlighted by several key games that could help shape the NFL playoff picture.
-The Denver Broncos (-7.5, 43.5), fresh off their 21-17 win over the defending Super Bowl champion Philadelphia Eagles, head to London to take on the New York Jets, the Pittsburgh Steelers (-4.5, 38.5) host the Cleveland Browns in an AFC North rivalry, and the Tampa Bay Buccaneers (-2.5, 43.5) host the San Francisco 49ers.
-The Sunday slate wraps up with the Detroit Lions taking on the Kansas City Chiefs (-2.5, 49.5).
-Lastly, 'Monday Night Football' features a double-header with Bills (-3.5, 48.5) vs. Falcons and Bears vs. Commanders (-4.5, 50.5).
+The Denver Broncos (-7.5, 43.5), fresh off their 21-17 win over the defending Super Bowl champion Eagles, head to London to take on the Jets, the Pittsburgh Steelers (-4.5, 38.5) host the Browns in the only Sunday divisional contest, and the Tampa Bay Buccaneers (-3, 43.5) host the 49ers in a matchup of teams that are 3-2 against the spread.
+The Sunday slate wraps up with the Detroit Lions taking on the Kansas City Chiefs (-2.5, 49.5) in a potential Super Bowl preview.
+Lastly, 'Monday Night Football' features a two-game slate with Bills (-4.5, 48.5) vs. Falcons and Bears vs. Commanders (-4.5, 50.5).

 Effectively building NFL parlay picks can pay off big in your NFL betting strategy.
 NFL parlays come with a much greater risk than straight bets, but they also carry the potential of a much bigger reward.
 Before making any Week 6 NFL picks and parlays, you need to see the Week 6 NFL longshot parlay from SportsLine's proven computer simulation model that pays out well over $44,000 on a $10 bet.